kazimdalwakilsetu/movie-review/README.md

 ### Custom Authorizer
 A Lambda authorizer validates the JWT token from the `Cookie` header on all `POST` and `PUT` requests.
 On success, the reviewer's username is passed as `principalId` to downstream Lambda functions, eliminating the need to include the reviewer ID in the request body.

+### Lambda Layers
+A shared Lambda Layer (`CommonLayer`) packages external dependencies (`axios`, `jsonwebtoken`, `jwk-to-pem`, `aws-jwt-verify`) used across multiple Lambda functions.
+Instead of bundling these into each function individually, all functions reference the layer at runtime.
+This reduces individual bundle sizes, improves cold start performance, and eliminates dependency duplication across the Auth and App API functions.

 ---

 ## Technologies Used